 The Bus dialog, on the left, and the Bus mode of the Properties panel on the right

 After placement, the Bus dialog can be accessed by:

 - Placing the cursor over the bus object, right-clicking then choosing Properties from the context menu.

 During placement, the Bus mode of the Properties panel can be accessed by pressing the Tab key.
 Once the bus is placed, all options appear.

 After placement, the Bus mode of the Properties panel can be accessed in one of the following ways:

-After selecting the bus object, select the Properties panel from the Panels button in the bottom right section of the workspace, or by select View » Panels » Properties from the main menu.
+- After selecting the bus object, select the Properties panel from the Panels button in the bottom right section of the design space, or by select View » Panels » Properties from the main menu.